RV AC Capacitor Failure Symptoms in Tampa, FL

 1. Disconnect power to the AC unit.

-2. Remove the old capacitor and note the wiring configuration.
+2. Remove the old capacitor.

 3. Install the new capacitor, ensuring correct connections.